- About Winston-Salem

 Head to the Museum of Early Southern Decorative Arts (MESDA) where handcrafted furniture, pottery, and early examples of needlework are all on display.
 Your All-In-One ticket grants access into the self-guided galleries, or call ahead and book a special guided tour for a more in-depth look.

-Held in the heart of Downtown Winston-Salem Saturday, June 2, Salute!
-The North Carolina Wine Celebration has become the premier annual festival dedicated to showcasing the best in North Carolina wine.
-Entering its 13th year, Salute! uncorks along Fourth Street in Winston-Salem as more than 35 North Carolina wineries share sample pours from the nearby Yadkin Valley wine region and beyond.
-Sip and savor a weekend of winemaker dinners, celebrity chef events, Salute's own NC Food & Wine University, all celebrating Winston-Salem and North Carolina wines.
+The 2nd Annual Texas Pete Spirits of Summer festival (*formerly Salute!
+The North Carolina Wine Celebration) kicks off summer on the streets of downtown Winston-Salem, with an electrifying tasting experience that unites local chefs, winemakers, brewmasters, and national recording acts for one sizzling summertime festival in Winston-Salem, NC.
+Texas Pete Spirits of Summer uncorks along Fourth Street as more than 35 local breweries and North Carolina wineries share sample pours from the nearby Yadkin Valley wine region and beyond.
+Sip and savor a weekend of winemaker dinners, celebrity chef events, all celebrating Winston-Salem and North Carolina wines.

-Click here to learn more about Salute!
-NC Wine Celebration.
+Click here to learn more about Texas Pete Spirits of Summer

 Historic & Heirloom Garden Tours